 Current environmental issues affecting the Bissau-Guinean people: deforestation (rampant felling of trees for timber and agricultural purposes); soil erosion; overgrazing; overfishing.

-Google maps Guinea-Bissau
+Google Maps Guinea-Bissau

 The capital and other divisions